Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 \subsection{Perturbation to the QUMOND potential}

 Substituting the Newtonian potential perturbation from Equation \ref{Newtonian_solution} into Equation \ref{QUMOND_g_ext_domination} gives the equation governing the QUMOND potential perturbation.

 where $\theta$ is the angle $\hw$ makes with the outwards radial direction just above the disk plane.
+In a realistic astrophysical disk, $\vgNzero$ is partly directed towards lower $r$ such that $\theta \leq \frac{\pi}{2}$.

 As is well known, there are two parts to the general solution of an inhomogeneous equation like Equation \ref{QUMOND_forcing}.
-The first is an arbitrary multiple of the complementary function $\Phi_c$ that, in this case, corresponds to solving the homogeneous Laplace equation with $\mathrm{e}^{\mathrm{i} \alpha r}$ dependence at ${z = 0}$.
-The second part of the solution is the particular integral $\Phi_p$ of the inhomogeneous Equation \ref{QUMOND_forcing}.
+The first is an arbitrary multiple of the complementary function $\Phi_c$.
+In this case, $\Phi_c$ corresponds to solving the homogeneous Laplace equation with $\mathrm{e}^{\mathrm{i} \alpha r}$ dependence at ${z = 0}$.
 We already showed in Section \ref {Delta_g_N} that

 for any constant $A$.